The reckless driver: Detective Ellen Yin.

 Ellen Yin: "If you were the Batman, what kind of pets would you have?"

 Ellen Yin: "Wayne Industries.
 Looks like your buddy Wayne has some explaining to do."

 Bruce Wayne: "Morning, Marlene.
 Any messages for Gotham's most eligible?"

-I stand by what I said in "Call of the Cobblepot" about how I think this version of Bruce oversells his horndog tendencies to make people think he's secretly hiding being gay in a "Methinks thou doth protest too much" situation.
+I stand by what I said in "Call of the Cobblepot" about how I think this version of Bruce oversells his horndog tendencies to make people think he's secretly gay in a "Methinks thou doth protest too much" situation.
 There's absolutely nothing wrong with being gay, of course.
 Being Batman is much more controversial.
 Which is why he'd rather have people suspecting he's gay over suspecting he's Batman.

 But speaking of people suspecting Bruce Wayne of being Batman, Ethan and Ellen arrive to talk to the billionaire bachelor.

 Ethan Bennett: "Drop the act, buddy.
 We know you're the Batman."

 |"It was the chin, wasn't it?
 I knew I should never have left my distinctive chin exposed."|